-Geelani, Kashmir’s staunchest anti-India leader, dies at 92
+Geelani, Kashmir’s staunchest anti-India leader, dies at 91

-SRINAGAR, India (AP) — Syed Ali Geelani, a top separatist leader and one of the severest critics of Indian rule in the disputed Himalayan region of Kashmir, died late Wednesday.
-He was 92.
+SRINAGAR, India (AP) — Syed Ali Geelani, an icon of disputed Kashmir’s resistance against Indian rule and a top separatist leader who became the emblem of the region’s defiance against New Delhi, died late Wednesday.
+He was 91.

 Geelani died surrounded by family members at his home in Srinagar, the region’s main city, an aide and his relative told The Associated Press.

-Shortly after the news broke in Kashmir, scores of Kashmiris converged at his home in Hyderpora neighborhood in Srinagar to mourn the death of Geelani, who remained under rolling house arrest much of the time since 2008.
+Shortly after the news broke, scores of Kashmiris converged at his home in the Hyderpora neighborhood of Srinagar to mourn the death of Geelani, who lived the final decade of his life mostly under house arrest and suffered from various ailments.

+Authorities announced a communication blockade and the restriction of public movement, a common tactic employed by Indian officials in anticipation of anti-India protests.
+They swiftly deployed heavy contingents of armed police and soldiers across the Kashmir valley to prevent people from participating in Geelani’s funeral.

-Authorities deployed heavy contingents of armed police and soldiers in the city to prevent the funeral from turning into an anti-India protest.
-Troops with automatic rifles blocked streets and the main road leading to Geelani’s residence, while armored vehicles patrolled the city neighborhoods.
-Despite restrictions on gatherings, mosques across the region’s towns and villages blared announcements of Geelani’s death and urged people to come out on the streets.
+Troops with automatic rifles also blocked roads leading to Geelani’s residence, while armored vehicles patrolled the city neighborhoods.
+Despite restrictions, many mosques across the region’s towns and villages blared announcements of Geelani’s death and urged people to come out on the streets.

 Geelani was an ideologue and a staunch proponent of the merger of Kashmir with Pakistan.
-Over the years, he had repeatedly said no to any dialogue with New Delhi, asserting that “India can’t be trusted unless it calls Kashmir a disputed territory, demilitarizes the region and releases political prisoners for a meaningful dialogue.”
+Over the years, he had repeatedly said no to any talks with New Delhi, asserting that “India can’t be trusted unless it calls Kashmir a disputed territory, demilitarizes the region and releases political prisoners for a meaningful dialogue.”

 The position was rejected outright by subsequent Indian governments, and he was often dubbed as a hardline politician.

-The stunning mountain region of Kashmir has known little but conflict since 1947, when British rule of the subcontinent divided the territory between the newly created India and Pakistan.
-Both India and Pakistan claim the region in its entirety and have fought two wars over it.
+Kashmir has known little but conflict since 1947, when British rule of the subcontinent divided the territory between India and Pakistan.
+Both countries claim the region in its entirety and have fought two wars over it.

 Kashmir’s fury at Indian rule has long been seething.
-After a series of political blunders, broken promises and a crackdown on dissent, Kashmiri activists launched a full-blown armed revolt in against Indian rule in 1989.
+After a series of political blunders, broken promises and a crackdown on dissent, Kashmiri activists launched a full-blown armed revolt against Indian rule in 1989.

-India called the armed rebellion as Islamabad’s proxy war and state-sponsored terrorism.
+India describes the armed rebellion as Islamabad’s proxy war and state-sponsored terrorism.
 Most Muslim Kashmiris consider it a legitimate freedom struggle and support the rebel goal that the territory be united, either under Pakistani rule or as an independent country.

-The region is one of the most heavily militarized in the world, patrolled by military and paramilitary soldiers.
+The region is one of the most heavily militarized in the world.
 Tens of thousands of civilians, rebels and government forces have been killed in the raging conflict.

-Geelani was seen as the face of resistance against India over the last three decades.
-He was also widely respected by the region’s pro-India politicians.
-His maximalist and radical approach forced India to court so-called moderate separatist leaders in Kashmir, though with no apparent breakthrough in resolving the dispute.

-Khan said his country will observe a day of official mourning on Thursday and the Pakistan flag will fly at half mast.
+Geelani, an Islamist author and a fiery orator, began his career as a schoolteacher and later joined Kashmir’s biggest religious and political party Jamat-e-Islami in the 1950s.
+He contested elections three times for local governance but resigned as a lawmaker to join the anti-India campaign in the late 1980s, becoming the face of Kashmiri resistance until his death.

+He spent nearly 15 years in various Indian prisons and was also part of the All Parties Hurriyat Conference, a conglomerate of various Kashmiri political and religious groups that was formed in 1993 to spearhead a movement for the region’s right to self-determination.
+The group used civil disobedience in the form of shutdowns and protests as a tactic to counter Indian rule.

+In August 2019, when India stripped the region’s semi-autonomy, Indian authorities harshly clamped down on the group’s leaders, detaining scores of them and barring them from leading public protests.

-Geelani’s popularity catapulted to near reverence after 2008 when the region witnessed mass civil uprisings and he emerged as a prominent resistance leader among the new generation of Kashmiris.
+A sainted figure in Kashmir, Geelani’s popularity catapulted to near reverence after 2008, when the region witnessed mass civil uprisings and he emerged as a prominent resistance leader among the new generation of Kashmiris.
 In the years that followed, hundreds of youths were killed by Indian forces in street protests.

 As civilian defiance against Indian rule picked up, Geelani, along with two other top anti-India politicians, Yasin Malik and Mirwaiz Umar Farooq, who remain under detention, formed “Joint Resistance Leadership” in 2016.
 The group challenged India’s sovereignty over Kashmir and sought to give direction to people’s anger.

-Note: This story has been updated to correct Geelani’s age, which was 91, not 92.